 There are obviously more content nuggets spread throughout your articles but these are some of the most common.

 I would recommend taking the time to grab all the content nuggets from an article and put them into a spreadsheet or document.

 That step will help you create your next LinkedIn presentation or social media visual in a timely manner.

-Once you select your content nuggets it’s time to move on to the actual designing part!
+Once you select your content nuggets it’s time to move on to designing your presentation!

 3. Use a simple but consistent LinkedIn presentation layout

 One thing that I have noticed after creating a ton of these LinkedIn presentations is that the simple templates often get the most engagement.

 Also, we have found that square presentation templates work a lot better than some of the other layouts.

 In fact, this LinkedIn presentation template has got the most traffic out of all the other slide decks!